Watts-Lab/task-mapping/tasks/Wildcam Gorongosa (Zooniverse).md

 # Criteria
 ## Performance calculation
-Pace: defined as the number of images classified by i per minute (referred to as volume when considering the absolute number)
+Pace: defined as the total number of images classified by the dyad or individual per minute (referred to as volume when considering the absolute number).

-Accuracy: defined as the number of correct guesses made by i as a proportion of volume
+Accuracy: defined as the number of correct guesses made by the dyad or individual as a proportion of volume.

-Efficiency: defined as the number of correct guesses made by i per minute.
+Efficiency: defined as the number of correct guesses made by the dyad or individual per minute.

 ## Incentives
 Participants were paid £18 upon successfully completing both the training and testing stage.